 Giving detailed information on diagnosis and treatment plan

 Arranging access to treatment team, if desired

 Arranging for management of daily life at home

 Providing assurance that family will be able to handle crisis

 Encouraging usual involvement in school and other activities

-Asking relative or friend to take a special interest in each adolescent sibling
+Asking relative or friend to take a special interest in each teen sibling

-The various members of the cancer team can assist you and your family, as needed.
+The different members of the cancer team can help you and your family, as needed.
 Don't be afraid to ask for help.